Regina city council to mull multi-million dollar decisions Monday on Globe Theatre, Grey Cup | CBC News

 "The building is at the end of its life span and no longer provides a safe venue for audiences, artists, employees or community groups without a major redevelopment," the proposal reads.

-That money would go toward increasing the building's capacity, improving sight lines, general accessibility, upgrading the electrical, structural and mechanical aspects of the building, repairing the original stone exterior and other improvements.
+That money will go toward increasing the building's capacity, improving sight lines, general accessibility, upgrading the electrical, structural and mechanical aspects of the building, repairing the original stone exterior and other improvements.

 "The envelope of the building is porous.
 You can actually stick a pencil through the mortar and the roof has needed to be replaced for about 30 years," Smillie said.